-Across all councils, 72.3% enforcement cases were concluded within 39 weeks during the first six months of 2021/22, meeting the statutory target of 70%.
-This represents an increase from the rate reported for the first six months of 2020/21 (68.7%) and may indicate that the impacts of coronavirus pandemic on councils' ability to progress enforcement cases to conclusion is lessening.
+Across all councils, 70.0% enforcement cases were concluded within 39 weeks during the first nine months of 2021/22, meeting the statutory target of 70%.
+This represents an increase from the rate reported for the first nine months of 2020/21 (69.0%).

 Performance against the target was most affected during Q1 2020/21, the first full quarter impacted by the restrictions put in place due to the coronavirus pandemic, when less than two-thirds (59.6%) of enforcement cases were concluded within 39 weeks across all councils.
-This has improved in the latest five quarters with the target being achieved overall in four out of the last five quarterly periods.
+Whilst this has improved in the latest six quarters with the target being achieved overall in four out of the last six quarterly periods there has been a decline in the most recent quarter to 65.8%.

-&lt;sup>3 Refer to User Guidance - Enforcement activity for definitions of closed and concluded enforcement cases.
+3 Refer to User Guidance - Enforcement activity for definitions of closed and concluded enforcement cases.

-During the first six months of 2021/22 eight of the 11 councils were meeting the statutory target (Figure 6.2).
+During the first nine months of 2021/22 eight of the 11 councils were meeting the statutory target (Figure 6.2).